JIC-CSB/jicagile/README.rst

 files.

 The ``agl`` tool comes with built-in Git integration.
-To enable this simply initialise the project directory asa git repository.
+To enable this simply initialise the project directory as a git repository.

 .. code-block:: bash